cms-opendata-workshop/workshop2021-lesson-cloud/_episodes/08-handson.md

 You can open the http file server assigned to your cluster to see the histogram file and to download the merged output file `poetoutput.root`

-Will you be able to change this file to process the dataset of your choice?, the files of your choice?, etc.?
+Will you be able to change the workflow file to process the dataset of your choice?, the numebr of files of your choice?, etc.?
+Note that to run over all events in each file, you can set the number of events to -1.